 5. Air quality counts.

-Be alert to weather advisories about poor air quality, especially if you have asthma or other breathing disorders.
-Consider postponing or shortening walks on days with high air pollution.
+When walking outside, be alert to weather advisories about poor air quality, especially if you have asthma or other breathing disorders.
+Consider postponing or shortening walks on days with high air pollution — or move your workout indoors.

 6. Don’t forget water.

 Staying hydrated is always essential, especially in warmer weather, when you’re likely to sweat more.
-Bring water or other low-calorie liquids with you on walks.
+Bring water or other low-calorie liquids with you on walks, even when walking inside.

 7. Use a cane or a walker.